redhat-cip/software-factory/docs/contribute.rst

   $ DEBUG=1 SF_DIST=CentOS ./run_functional-tests.sh # functional tests

-The functional tests will start LXC containers on the local VM to simulate as closed as possible a real deployment.
+The functional tests will start LXC containers on the local VM to simulate as close as possible a real deployment.
 Setting the DEBUG environment variable to something tells the script to let the deployment up.
 If not set the deployment will be destroyed (LXC containers will be stopped).